mecid/mecid.github.io/_posts/2020-01-22-optimizing-views-in-swiftui-using-equatableview.md

 > To learn more about *Container and Rendering views*, take a look at my ["Introducing Container views in SwiftUI" post](/2019/07/31/introducing-container-views-in-swiftui/).

 #### Conclusion
 *SwiftUI* allows us to build our apps in a very new way, where the framework itself applies a lot of magic behind the scene.
-But I'm delighted that *SwiftUI* provides so many capabilities to customize default behavior. *EquatableView* can can boost performance when *body* computation is longer than your equality check.
+But I'm delighted that *SwiftUI* provides so many capabilities to customize default behavior. *EquatableView* can boost performance when *body* computation is longer than your equality check.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!